GMNGjoy/FS25_ContractBoost/README.md

 ## Known Issues
-- [SP|MP] Depending on the in-game month, the game will possibly grant you _Spraying_ contracts on fields that are withered.
+- [SP|MP] Depending on the in-game month, the game has a potential to generate _Spraying_ contracts on fields that are withered.
 This is a bug in the base game, not the _Contract Boost_ mod - as you can't spray a withered field even if you own it.
 I've reported the bug to Giants.
+If you mistakenly accept one of these contracts, the only solution is to cancel the contract.

 - [SP|MP] Changes to some settings may or may not reflect on contracts that are already either in the available contracts list, or in your accepted contracts list when you make contract boost settings changes; Most will take efffect right away, but depending on how you play - I'd always recommend making the changes you want, saving the game and at least exiting out to the main menu and coming back into your savegame.
-Especially on dedicated servers, it's always recommended to restart the server after making _Contract Boost_ settings changes.
+On dedicated servers, it's always recommended to restart the server after making _Contract Boost_ settings changes, to ensure that when players reconnect that the settings are synced properly.